europace/baufismart-antraege-api/README.md

 ## Usecases
 - get informed about new applications
 - get the data of applications for approval
-- inform about state of approval
+- inform about state of application
+- send messag to advisor
 - inform about own reference (e.g. account-number)
 - manage loan officer on application
 ## Requirements
 - authenticated as loan provider